openzipkin/brave/archive/brave-okhttp/README.md

 Be careful when customizing, particularly not to add too much data.
 Larges span (ex large orders of kilobytes) can be problematic and/or dropped.
 Also, be careful that span names have low cardinality (ex no embedded variables).
-Finally, prefer names in `zipkin.TraceKeys` where possible, so that lookup keys are coherent.
+Finally, prefer names in [thrift constants](https://zipkin.io/public/thrift/v1/zipkinCore.html"), where possible, so that lookup keys are coherent.

 For more information, look at our
 [instrumentation docs](http://zipkin.io/pages/instrumenting.html)